panchambanerjee/CosmologyAI/README.md

   ![Screenshot of RAG QA](https://github.com/panchambanerjee/CosmologyAI/assets/17071658/1af04401-2d21-4cc4-a279-78e00c11566e)

+  The above is a screenshot of the RAG QA (using Gradio)

 - **Create vectordb and persist it using Chroma and the Cosmology arxiv abstracts (~66k abstracts):**
   - Notebook and script (`create_cosmo_vectordb.*`) uploaded to `arxiv_project/code`.